10 Steps in the Government Hiring Process

 At this point in the process, many organizations conduct background and reference checks.
 It does not make sense to perform these checks on all the applicants from both cost and staff time perspectives.
 Once the finalists are selected, the checks can be performed on the small group.
 The benefit of running the checks at this time is so that there is no added delay if the chosen finalist turns down the job offer.
 Some organizations wait until they are ready to make a job offer until they run the checks so they do not incur the cost of running checks on individuals they will not hire.

 6. Interviews Are Conducted

 Groups of finalists are usually composed of three to five people.
 The number of finalists to be interviewed and how many people will be conducting the interviews largely determines how long the interview process will take.
-If a handful of finalists will be interviewed and there is only one interviewer, it may only take a week to conduct all the interviews.
-The more finalists and interviewers, the more difficult it is to accommodate the schedules of all involved.
+If there are only a handful of finalists to be interviewed, the process may only take a week to conduct all of the interviews.
+However, if there are many finalists and interviewers, the process will likely take much longer.